 ABCA7 (ATP Binding Cassette Subfamily A Member 7) is a Protein Coding gene.
-Among its related pathways are ABC-family proteins mediated transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with ABCA7 include Conjunctival Folliculosis and Alzheimer's Disease 15.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include transporter activity and ATPase activity, coupled to transmembrane movement of substances.
-An important paralog of this gene is ABCA4.
+An important paralog of this gene is ABCA1.

 UniProtKB/Swiss-Prot for ABCA7 Gene